ARPA-SIMC/ec-tc/ecflow/ileps_timecrit/README.md

  * `jobs/` suite jobs
  * `include/` job include files

-Additionally the following directories are created and populated runtime:
+Additionally the following directories are created and/or populated
+runtime:

  * `ecflow/` jobs and logs
  * `const/` link to the constant data directory on timecritical storage.

-### Creating the suites definitions
+### Creating the suites' definitions

-The `ectc.py` script is run to create the suites definitions and for uploading them to the user ecflow server.
+The `ectc.py` script has to be run in order to create the suites definitions and upload them to the user ecflow server.
 The script can create different suites according to the configurations contained in the subdirectories of `conf/` directory, still following the general ileps suite structure.
-The script has to be prefixed by `bin/ec_wrap` command in order to set up the environment and with the suite name (a directory under `conf/`, see next section) as first argument:
+The script has to be prefixed by `bin/ec_wrap` command in order to set up the environment and suffixed by the suite name (a directory under `conf/`, see next section) as first argument:

 ```
 bin/ec_wrap ./ectc.py ileps_tc_7km